CivicActions/accessibility/_guide/glossary.md

 ## Visual focus {#visual-focus}

 Where the user's focus is on a Web page.
-Different browsers’ default focus styles may vary, and continue to be altered as browsers change.
+Different browsers' default focus styles may vary, and continue to be altered as browsers change.

 ## WCAG 2.* (WCAG 2.0, WCAG 2,1, WCAG 2.2) {#wcag-2-*-wcag-2-0-wcag-2-1-wcag-2-2}